-Let me try and explain it this way.
+Let me try to explain it this way.

 So you load up your image manager Picasa and start searching for any and all photos from this marine park.
-And guess what, because you are totally awesome you find 4 images that appear to be from the same show and on the same vacation!
+And guess what?
+Because you are totally awesome, you find four images that appear to be from the same show and on the same vacation!

 You think you know exactly which one it must be, but you can’t be exactly sure.

 Now you are wondering if this is even one of the four you found in Picasa.
-Maybe it really is possible this slide got loose a long time ago and it was just never scanned.
+Maybe it really is possible this slide got lost a long time ago and was never scanned.

 Here’s another situation.
 These three photos are pretty common in someone’s photo collection.
 It’s an amateur photo shoot of a little boy in a backyard.

-It’s really hard to get your son to not only sit up and smile, but to also get him to look at you and the camera all at the same time… forget about it!
+It’s really hard to get your son to not only sit up and smile but also get him to look at you and the camera all at the same time… forget about it!